-SUNG CHIAO and Sung Ch'i (1000s AD) were brothers.
+Sung Chiao and Sung Ch'i (1000s CE) were brothers.
 When they were both at college, a strange Buddhist monk examined their physiognomy and prophesied: "The younger Sung will be the first on the list of literary graduates, and the elder, too, will unfailingly pass."

 Ten years later, the elder Sung again happened to meet the monk on the road.
 The monk showed great astonishment, exclaiming: "Your fortunes have suddenly changed.
 You look as if you had saved millions of lives."

 Sung said, laughing: "How could I achieve such a feat as that?"